 What draws you to your discipline?

-“All my life, I have been involved in sports and physical activity.
-Teaching future physical educators and coaches allows me to pass along information and techniques that engage students and provide a safe environment to learn and have fun.”
+I have been involved in sports and physical activity all of my life.
+Teaching future physical educators and coaches allows me to pass along information and techniques that engage students and provide a safe environment to learn and have fun.

 What has been your favorite course to teach?